urnenfeld/eth-py-scapy/README.md

 ### 3.2 TestCase creation and _auto_execution
 Creating a new TestCollection is as easy as :
-- _touching_ a new python file within _testcases_ folder.
+- create a new python file within _testcases_ folder.
 Each file represents a test _category_.
-- create a Subclass of baseTest.
+- within previous file, create a Subclass of baseTest.
 Populate this class with r'^test.*' functions representing _test cases_.
 - launch _auto_eth_test.py_.
-If you have defined everything corretly, your test collection will be automatically launched.
+If you have defined everything correctly, your test collection will be automatically launched.

 Use the functions provided by _baseTest_ to organize our test cases and define how feedback is reported from them (error/warning messages ...).
-As an example, please observe the examples provided.
+As reference, please observe the examples provided.

 ## 4. Virtual environment
 We now this might not be the best distribution method available, but using _virtualenv_ we are almost completely sure that you *will* be able to play with _eth-py-scapy_ right out of the git clone ;)